The new Mercedes-Benz CLS

-The new CLS pioneers the new design idiom of Mercedes-Benz, which is recognisable by its clear contours and reduced lines.
-It's character is marked by a grille contour that widens towards the base and a forward-slanting front section.
+The new CLS pioneers the new design idiom of Mercedes-Benz, which is recognizable by its clear contours and reduced lines.
+Its character is marked by a grille contour that widens towards the base and a forward-slanting front section.

 The range of engines for the CLS is completely new.
 Three six-cylinder models will be available on market launch:

 - CLS 350 d 4MATIC (210 kW/286 hp, 600 Nm; combined fuel consumption 5.6 l/100 km, CO2 emissions combined 148 g/km)

 - CLS 400 d 4MATIC (250 kW/340 hp, 700 Nm; combined fuel consumption 5.6 l/100 km, CO2 emissions combined 148 g/km)

 - CLS d 450 4MATIC (270 + 16 kW/367 hp + 22 hp; combined fuel consumption 7.5 l/100 km, CO2 emissions combined 178 g/km).